sidewaysthought/llm-agent-swarm/logs/README.md

     * Error and Critical messages are also displayed to the console
 * ```debug_<date>_<number>.log```
     * Contains debug messages
-    * Debug messages only shown on the console with --debug flag
+    * Debug messages only logged with --debug flag

 Logs are tab delimited.